ITU-BDSA23-GROUP25/Chirp/docs/report.md

 Git clone https://github.com/ITU-BDSA23-GROUP25/Chirp.git

-Then navigate to the directory Chirp\src\Chirp.Web.
+Then navigate to the directory Chirp/src/Chirp.Web.
 Then run 1 of the following commands to start the program:

 dotnet run or dotnet watch